Islamic Relief: Antisemitism

+Smear campaign

+In March 2023, a New Yorker investigation reported that the United Arab Emirates hired Alp Services, a Swiss private intelligence agency, to spread allegations of Islamic Relief ties to the Muslim Brotherhood in Western press outlets in 2020.
+The smear campaign led the German government to stop working with Islamic Relief, and caused the Dutch government to announce that it would not initiate a new funding partnership with Islamic Relief for an international interfaith project.
+It also interfered with Islamic Relief's ability to transfer funds to crisis zones.
+Islamic Relief denies any links to the Muslim Brotherhood, stating that the charity is a "purely humanitarian aid organisation".

 Other controversies

 In 2016, The Sunday Times reported that the banking group HSBC had decided to sever ties with Islamic Relief.
 The charity confirmed that in 2014 HSBC had invited it to "end the relationship" before doing so itself after the charity refused.

 HSBC did not state publicly why the relationship had been terminated but said such decisions "would typically include the type of activities the business is involved in, the jurisdictions in which it operates and the products and services it uses."

 Islamic Relief said it was told that HSBC needed to "manage the challenge" posed by customers operating in "high-risk jurisdictions".
 The charity called on banks to ensure their de-risking measures did not impact people in need of humanitarian aid.